Disclosure: This post may contain affiliate links.

 May is here, which means Mother’s Day is just around the corner!

 Are you putting a gift basket together for Mom this year?
 If so, I’ve got a great DIY Fabric Gift Basket tutorial to share that will dress up any gift basket!
-Thank you to eos for kindly sponsoring this post.
-All opinions are 100% honest & completely my own.
+Thank you to eos for partnering with me on this post!

-Since this gift basket is for Mother’s Day, I selected just a few of my favorite pampering and beauty products to give.
+Since this gift basket is for Mother’s Day, I went with the theme of “pampering” and selected just a few of my favorite at-home pampering and beauty products to give.
 I especially love the eos line of lip balms and lotions, and I wanted to make sure to include a few items from their Limited Edition Spring Packs in my basket.

 To round out the basket, I included a few other pampering products in coordinating, brightly colored packaging.

 Are You Ready to Sew Your Own Fabric Gift Basket?